aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a OTT to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Python developers often need to convert OTT files to XLTM format.
+OTT files are used to store text documents, while XLTM files are used to store spreadsheets.
+Converting OTT to XLTM allows developers to store text documents in a spreadsheet format, making it easier to manipulate and analyze the data.

+<h2>How Aspose.Total Helps for OTT to XLTM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It consists of two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the OTT file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process is simple and efficient, allowing developers to quickly and easily convert OTT files to XLTM format.

 {{% /blocks/products/pf/feature-page-summary %}}